David Rubenstein: The Carlyle Group

-According to A Pursuit of Wealth by Sicelo P. Nkambule, David Rubenstein expressed fear that the private equity boom would end in January 2006: "This has been a golden age for our industry, but nothing continues to be golden forever".
-One month later, he said: "Right now we're operating as if the music's not going to stop playing and the music is going to stop.
+In 2006, Rubenstein expressed fear that the private equity boom would end, saying, "This has been a golden age for our industry, but nothing continues to be golden forever."
+One month later, he said, "Right now we're operating as if the music's not going to stop playing and the music is going to stop.
 I am more concerned about this than any other issue".
-According to Nkambule: "These concerns proved to be right as at the end of 2007 the buyout market collapsed...As leveraged loan activity came to an abrupt stop, private equity firms were unable to secure financing for their transactions."

-In May 2008, Rubenstein said: "But once this period is over, once the debt on the books of the banks is sold and new lending starts, I think you'll see the private equity industry coming back in what I call the Platinum Age – better than it's ever been before.
+According to Phiwa Nkambule, "These concerns proved to be right, as at the end of 2007, the buyout market collapsed...
+As leveraged loan activity came to an abrupt stop, private equity firms were unable to secure financing for their transactions."
+However, Rubenstein's outlook quickly rebounded, and in 2008, he said,"But once this period is over, once the debt on the books of the banks is sold and new lending starts, I think you'll see the private equity industry coming back in what I call the Platinum Age – better than it's ever been before.
 I do think that the private equity industry has a great future and that the greatest period for private equity is probably ahead of us."
+Reflecting on this period in 2018, Rubenstein argued that "actually most of the deals done in the heyday of the Great Recession pretty much worked out," and that the private equity industry had been "strengthened so much that now it’s the greatest time we’ve ever had to raise money."

-Rubenstein has said that he was once offered the opportunity to meet Mark Zuckerberg (and invest in Facebook) before he dropped out of Harvard but decided against it, and this is his single greatest investment regret.
+Rubenstein has said that he was once offered the opportunity to meet Mark Zuckerberg (and invest in Facebook) before Zuckerberg dropped out of Harvard but decided against it, and this is his single greatest investment regret.
 Rubenstein also said that he turned down a 20% stake in Amazon during the very early years of the company.
 He told Amazon founder Jeff Bezos that if he got lucky and everything worked out he would at most be worth $300 million.

 In 2018, he formed Declaration Capital, a family office focused on venture, growth, real estate, and family-owned businesses.

-Mobile home parks controversy

-Rubenstein was publicly criticized for the work of The Carlyle Group of which he is the chairman, which owns a number of mobile home parks and has been pushing poor people out of their mobile homes by hiking up the rental price.
-In an episode of Last Week Tonight, John Oliver pointed out that manufactured homes are not easy or cheap to relocate, and so poor residents on fixed incomes face eviction and homelessness as rent increases threaten to price them out of their mobile home parks.